apache/mesos/docs/operational-guide.md

 ### Replacing a master
 Please see the NOTE section above.
 So long as the failed master is guaranteed to not re-join the ensemble, it is safe to start a new master _with an empty log_ and allow it to catch up.

+## External access for mesos master
+If the default ip (or the command line arg `--ip`) points to an internal IP, then external entities such as zookeeper would not be able to reach the master.
+To address that scenario, an externally accessible IP:port can be setup via the `--public_ip` and `--public_port` command line arguments of mesos master.
+If configured, external entities such as zookeeper interact with the public_ip:public_port from where the request needs to be proxied to the internal IP:Port on which mesos master is listening.